vwolanyk/closures-assignment/README.md

 # Variable scope

 This assignment will cover variable scope in JavaScript.
 In doing so, we will explore one of the more complex scope-related concepts: closures.
-By the end, you should have an understanding of how to create local variables in JavaScript, how and why to avoid global variables, and how to create closures.
+By the end, you should have an understanding of how to create local variables in JavaScript, how and why to avoid global variables, and how to work with and create closures.

 ## Pre-requisites

 * functions
 * variables
 * loops

+## How to follow along

+You'll get the most out of this assignment by trying out for yourself all of the examples used.
+Try making an empty file, eg. `test.js`, and simply running `node test.js` whenever you want to try out some code.
+There will also be exercises.

 ## Overview